Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 where we set $\lambda_a$ to 0.009 in the course of preliminary tuning.
 Similarly to the Base configuration, Regularized models are trained for 50 epochs.

 \textbf{Incremental}.
-While the models trained with regularization indeed turned out to use high-resolution rendering more sparingly than the base configurations, we sought other means of addressing their over-representation.
-We devised an incremental training procedure, in which the model is forced to rely more on the coarser resolutions earlier in training, while with time being gradually allowed to use the higher-resolution primitives.
+While the Regularized models indeed turned out to render at high resolution more sparingly than the Base configurations, we sought other means of addressing their over-representation using incremental training, in which the model is forced to rely more on the coarser resolutions earlier in training, while with time being gradually allowed to use the higher-resolution primitives.
 This is achieved by multiplying all outputs of the Modeler for scale $j$ by $\beta_j$.
 We start with $\beta_0=1$ and $\beta_1=\beta_2=0.01$.
-Then, $\beta_j$s are increased after each epoch according to the formula:

-Based on preliminary experimenting, we set $\gamma_1=\gamma_2=0.1$ and $\gamma_0=0$, i.e. the rendering at the lowest-resolution scale is unaffected by this mechanism and remains constant throughout training.
-Importantly, the above incrementing commences only in epoch 8 for scale 1 and in epoch 20 for scale 2.
+Then, $\beta_j$s are increased after each epoch according to the formula $\mathit{\beta_j \leftarrow \min(1.0, \beta_j + \gamma_j).}$ Based on preliminary experimenting, we set $\gamma_1=\gamma_2=0.1$ and $\gamma_0=0$, i.e.\ the rendering at the lowest resolution is unaffected by this mechanism and remains constant throughout training.
+The incrementing commences in epoch 8 for scale 1 and in epoch 20 for scale 2.

 The Incremental configuration engages also regularization described in the Regularized variant, albeit only from the 35th epoch, to avoid the potentially unstable interference of both mechanisms.
-Training lasts for up to 55 epochs, i.e. 5 epochs more than the previous variants, to give the regularization mechanism enough time to influence the model.
+Training lasts for up to 55 epochs, i.e.\ 5 epochs more than the previous variants, to give the regularization mechanism enough time to influence the model.

 \textbf{Baseline}.
 As a baseline, we use a conventional convolutional autoencoder with a global latent.
-Its encoder starts with a stack of encoder blocks, each comprising a convolution layer, an Exponential Linear Unit (ELU) activation function, batch normalization, and a 2D max pooling layer.
+Its encoder starts with a stack of encoder blocks, each comprising a convolutional layer, an Exponential Linear Unit (ELU) activation function, batch normalization, and a 2D max pooling layer.
 This is followed by flattening to a vector and a single dense layer that produces the global latent.
 We set the dimensionality of the global latent to 200 as a compromise between the computational cost and reconstruction quality.
-The decoder is a stack of decoder blocks, each comprising a 2D up-sampling layer with nearest neighbor interpolation, a convolution layer with ELU activation function, and batch normalization.
+The decoder is a stack of decoder blocks, each comprising a 2D up-sampling layer with nearest neighbor interpolation, a convolutional layer with ELU activation function, and batch normalization.
 As for \mname, the input and output are 256$\times$256 RGB images.
 The architecture has $3{,}781{,}509$ trainable parameters and has been trained for up to 50 epochs.